-Kate holds a Masters Advanced Paediatric Physiotherapy Practice, Bachelor Science (Physiotherapy) from.
-Curtin University, she has a specific interest in neurodevelopmental therapy and sensory regulation issues in children with global delay, particularly in pre-mature infants.
-Kate is passionate about holistic treatment in Paediatrics and specifically early intervention therapy in children with global developmental delay and trans-disciplinary care for children with diagnosed disabilities.
+Kate is an APA Titled Paediatric Physiotherapist, having completed a Masters in Advanced Paediatric Physiotherapy Practice from Monash University and Bachelor Science (Physiotherapy) from Curtin University.
+She is passionate about holistic treatment in Paediatrics and specifically early intervention therapy in children with global developmental delay and trans-disciplinary care for children with diagnosed disabilities.

-Following this, Kate moved to hospital work in the remote areas of Port Hedland and Derby where her passion for community health care, in particular working with children continued to grow.
-Since her country stint, Kate has become particularly passionate about the care of children who have been affected by drugs and alcohol pre- and post-natally and carries out regular training on Fetal Alcohol Syndrome for healthcare and education professionals.
+Following this, Kate moved to hospital work in the remote areas of Port Hedland and Derby, Western Australia, where her passion for community health care, in particular working with children continued to grow.
+Since her country stint, Kate has become particularly passionate about the care of children who have been affected by drugs and alcohol pre- and post-natally and carried out regular training on Foetal Alcohol Syndrome for healthcare and education professionals.
 Continuing her country service as a Senior Physiotherapist with the Country Resource Program within Ability Centre, Kate provided consultative services to rural and remote families and therapists across WA for children with Cerebral Palsy or similar physical disabilities.